 Ken Greene leads the business unit that includes airport infrastructure management, technologies, airport operations, the Hotel and Transit Center, special projects and administration, which consists of the Office of Human Resources (OHR) and employee engagement/diversity.

 Patrick Heck is the Chief Commercial Officer and Executive Vice President.
 In this role, he is responsible for all airport commercial revenue programs including the retail, food and beverage, commercial property, car rental, parking and ground transportation businesses.
 He is also in charge of airline affairs and air service development.
 Heck returned to DEN in 2016 after serving five years as the airport’s Chief Financial Officer from 2009 to 2014.

 Gisela Shanahan leads the business unit that includes finance, accounting, business management services, internal audit and financial planning and analysis.
 In this role, she directs the financial and strategic management of the airport’s capital program and operating budget with annual revenues of approximately $900 million and a $1.4 billion capital program.

-Chief Commercial Officer, Darryl Jones
+Chief Real Estate Officer, Darryl Jones

 Darryl Jones is the Chief Real Estate Officer and Executive Vice President responsible for the continued development and economic expansion of the airport’s real estate program on 17,000 developable acres.
 The program includes the transit-oriented communities at two on-airport, commuter rail stations, and the 1,500-acre commercial-use pilot program, ratified by voters in November 2015.